unimarkup/specification/markup/inlines/formattings.md

 Attributes may be set directly after a closing keyword.
 The allowed attributes may depend on the output format, and only special attributes are defined explicitly.

+**Note:** It is not possible to set attributes for implicitly closed formattings.

 **Example:**